munasserr/munasserr/README.md

 # README.md

 # 💫 About Me:
-🔭 Jr Web Developer<br>👯 I’m looking to collaborate on entry to high level projects<br>🌱 I’m currently learning about this cloud world<br>
+🔭 Django/Python Developer<br>👯 I’m looking to collaborate on entry to high level projects<br>🌱 I’m currently learning about this cloud world<br>

 ## 🌐 Socials: